Course Code: SHND

-Leaving Certificate/LCVP with a minimum of two H5/O1 and four O6/H7 grades or equivalent or QQI level 5 award with a merit profile or BTEC National Diploma with a merit profile.
+Leaving Certificate/LCVP with a minimum of two H5/O1 and three O6/H7 grades or equivalent or QQI level 5 award with a merit profile or BTEC National Diploma with a merit profile.
 The academic entry requirements may be waived for mature applicants (21+).
 All applicants are required to bring two written references to interview.

 HND in Applied Social Studies

 This award is made by the UK awarding body BTEC Pearson and is not, at present, placed on the Irish National Framework of Qualifications (NFQ).
 A Higher National Diploma is recognised by the QQI as being comparable to the Higher Certificate at NFQ Level 6.